 The statutory auditors' report includes information specifically required by French law in such reports, whether modified or not.
 This information is presented below the audit opinion on the financial statements and includes an explanatory paragraph discussing the auditors' assessments of certain significant accounting and auditing matters.
-These assessments were considered for the purpose of issuing an audit opinion on the financial statements taken as a whole and not to provide separate assurance on individual account balances, transactions or disclosures.
+These assessments were considered for the purpose of issuing an audit opinion on the financial statements assurance on individual account balances, transactions or disclosures.